-During the year ended December 31, 2022, Antero Midstream acquired the substantial majority of the third-party Appalachian Basin assets that were used to gather and compress our production in prior years, and as a result, the substantial majority of our exploration and development activities are supported by the natural gas gathering and compression assets of Antero Midstream.
+The substantial majority of our exploration and development activities are supported by the natural gas gathering and compression assets of Antero Midstream.
 As a result, our agreements with Antero Midstream allow us to obtain the necessary gathering and compression capacity for our production, and we have leveraged our relationship with Antero Midstream to support our development.
-For the years ended December 31, 2021 and 2022, Antero Midstream spent approximately \$233 million and \$299 million, respectively, on gas gathering and compression infrastructure that services our production.
+Antero Midstream's capital expenditures for the years ended December 31, 2022 and 2023 for gas gathering and compression infrastructure that services our production were \$209 million and \$132 million, respectively.
 Subject to pre-existing dedications and other third-party commitments, we have dedicated to Antero Midstream substantially all of our current and future acreage in West Virginia and Ohio for gathering and compression services.

-As of December 31, 2022, Antero Midstream owned and operated 620 miles of gas gathering pipelines in the Appalachian Basin.
-We also have access to additional low-pressure and high-pressure pipelines owned and operated by third-parties.
-As of December 31, 2022, Antero Midstream owned and operated 34 compressor stations, and we utilized three additional third-party compressor stations.
-The gathering, compression, and dehydration services provided by third-parties are contracted on a fixed-fee basis.
+As of December 31, 2023, Antero Midstream's gathering and compression systems included 631 miles of gas gathering pipelines and 4.5 Bcf/d of compression capacity in the Appalachian Basin.
+We also have access to additional third-party low pressure and high pressure pipelines, and we utilized three additional third-party compressor stations.
+The gathering, compression and dehydration services provided by third parties are contracted on a fixed-fee basis.